Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 # Thread safety of the PSA subsystem

 Currently PSA Crypto API calls in Mbed TLS releases are not thread-safe.
-In Mbed TLS 3.6 we are planning to add a minimal support for thread-safety of the PSA Crypto API (see #strategy-for-3.6).
+In Mbed TLS 3.6 we are planning to add a minimal support for thread-safety of the PSA Crypto API (see section [Strategy for 3.6](#strategy-for-36)).

-In the #design-analysis section we analyse design choices.
+In the [Design analysis](#design-analysis) section we analyse design choices.
 This discussion is not constrained to what is planned for 3.6 and considers future developments.
 It also leaves some questions open and discusses options that have been (or probably will be) rejected.

 ## Design analysis